 Staff will record any concern using the school system as it is acknowledged that it is the combination of information that often brings the best oversight of the whole child or family.
 Child protection records will be stored securely and away from main pupil records.
-Oversight of records of concerns made by staff will be maintained by Laura Watts and Cate Gregory every 4/5 weeks Staff will be held to account for the record, timelines and appropriateness of actions.
+Oversight of records of concerns made by staff will be maintained by the DSL's using the electronic system of CPOMS.
+An overview record of vulnerable pupils are also kept.
+Staff will be held to account for the record, timelines and appropriateness of actions.

-4.3 Dealing with allegations against staff and volunteers
+4.4 Dealing with allegations against staff and volunteers

 Our school has clear procedures for dealing with allegations against staff.
-If a concern is raised about the practice or behaviour of a member of staff this information should be reported straight away and passed to the Headteacher Cate Gregory.
+If a concern is raised about the practice or behaviour of a member of staff this information should be reported straight away and passed to the Headteacher Infant School Cate Gregory and Junior School Annette Hixon.